o3de/o3de.org/content/docs/userguide/scripting/scriptcanvas/tutorial-trigger-areas.md

 title: '&script-canvas; Tutorial: Opening and Closing a Door with Trigger Areas and Variables'
 ---
-# Script Canvas Tutorial: Opening and Closing a Door with Trigger Areas and Variables<a name="script-canvas-tutorial-trigger-areas"></a>
+# Script Canvas Tutorial: Opening and Closing a Door with Trigger Areas and Variables {#script-canvas-tutorial-trigger-areas}

 In the following tutorial, you create a door that opens and closes when your controllable sphere enters and exits a trigger area\.